 The MAPE differences:

-• Courses everywhere: Our students develop their economics knowledge through rigorous graduate courses offered by the Economics and Political Science departments, but they do not stop there.
+- Courses everywhere: Our students develop their economics knowledge through rigorous graduate courses offered by the Economics and Political Science departments, but they do not stop there.
 They may enroll in advanced mathematics, statistics, and computer science courses that count toward MAPE requirements.
-Subject to advisor approval, practically all students branch farther out to take graduate classes in the Sanford School of Public Policy, the Fuqua School of Business, and the Law School, among others.
+Subject to advisor approval, practically all students branch farther out to take graduate classes in the Sanford School of Public Policy, the Fuqua School of Business, the Law School, the Nicholas School of the Environment, and the School of Medicine, among others.

-• Career vs. further education: To date, roughly 40% of MAPE students have gone on to a doctoral program, usually directly after graduation.
-The majority have been in, or ultimately selected, the “career path” to a job in consulting, a think tank, government, even business.
-We value this diversity of goals.
+- Career vs. further education: Upon entering the program students are split roughly equally among those who are certain to go on to a PhD or other post-MA program; those who are certain to work in consulting, a think tank, government, or business; and those who are yet undecided.
+Toward completion of the MAPE program, roughly 40% decide to seek a post-MA degree, usually a PhD; and about 60% opt for a professional career outside of academia.
+MAPE values this diversity of goals.
 We believe in letting you discover the path that suits you best through the rich experiences provided by our program, including interactions with other students.
 Whatever goals you select, MAPE advisors and faculty will assist you in reaching them.

 Degree Requirements Summary